alsora/ros2-code-examples/simple_rqt/README.md

 You can find a list of avilable plugin under the `Plugins` tab of the rqt gui window.

 **NOTE**: If you already know that you will only need a specific plugin, you can also directly run in from the terminal instead of selecting it from the gui.

+#### rqt node graph

+From the rqt gui window, select `Plugins/Introspection/Node Graph`.

+Alternatively run `rqt_graph`.

+This plugin allows you to introspect a running ROS2 system, visualizing all its nodes and how they are connected through topics.

+The simplest way to test it is to run a simple pub/sub system in a new terminal window

+    $ ros2 run examples_rclcpp_minimal_publisher publisher_lambda & ros2 run examples_rclcpp_minimal_subscriber subscriber_lambda

+You may need to update the `rqt_graph` window in order to see something.
+You can do that hitting the refresh button (the cycling blue arrows on the top-left).

+By default `rqt_graph` is set to show `Nodes only`.
+You can change this setting through the scroll-down menu.
+For example you may want to see also all the topics present in the system.

+Note that `rqt_graph` is not able to display services, as these are 1 to 1 calls.

 #### Topics publisher plugin